 The area has a purely agricultural vocation over time, young people have moved to cities and farms rely on migrants arriving from North Africa, purely Morocco and Tunisia, for work.
 Overall, however, social cohesion and integration into the social fabric has never been created

-Migrants are seen only as a workforce although some now have a family and a home in the area and not as community members
+Migrants are seen only as a workforce although some now have a family and a home in the area and not as community members,

 The idea is to involve young generations of the area and young migrants to build a sense of local community that goes beyond prejudice and is based on a real social inclusion rooted in common origins.
 Furthermore, the project activities, in addition to creating opportunities for social and cultural commitment, can lead to an economic benefit in the medium term and to an increase in employment in the leisure and culture sectors that can keep children from leaving the village.
 The migrants will be involved first of all to feed the data base of content then to be trained to become teacher of their own culture of which they have to be proud ambassadors and start earning money working in a cultural domain teaching Arabic or culinary or visual art.

 First of all, the establishment of a database divided by thematic areas: cuisine, art, crafts, language, etc. that can in some way constitute the starting point for building identity.

 therefore the first target involved will be the old people of the community, teachers, librarians and anyone who is educated on the Arab history of the area.